bytebase/bytebase.com/content/blog/database-schema-change-tool-evolution.md

 ![_](/content/blog/database-schema-change-tool-evolution/atlas.webp)

 Atlas is an open-source tool built by Ariga, and promotes the term "database schema-as-code".
-Despite only debuting last year, they just announced [an $18M funding round](https://siliconangle.com/2023/06/01/database-schema-code-startup-ariga-raises-18m-funding/).

 You can tell that they have drawn lots of inspo from HashiCorp and dubbed itself "Terraform for Database Migrations" upon its first appearance on Hacker News.
 They also invented Atlas HCL based on HCL (HashiCorp Configuration Language).